kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 ### Setting references manually

-It is possible since version 3.5 to create references manually using a dedicated migration step, and even bulk-load them from a file.
+It is possible to create references manually using a dedicated migration step, and even bulk-load them from a file.
+See [References.yml](References.yml) for more details.
 Symfony configuration parameters can be used as values for these manually-created references.

 ### Debugging references

-It is possible since version 3.5 to dump references to screen for debug purposes.
+It is possible to dump references to screen for debug purposes.
 See [References.yml](References.yml)

 ## Other